steveiliop56/tinyauth-docs/docs/community/caddy.md

 _Contributor: [@erwinkramer](https://github.com/erwinkramer)_.

-A caddy configuration for docker compose, based on [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy), that works with tinyauth to enable a fully labeled configuration.
+A Caddy configuration for docker compose, based on [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy), that works with Tinyauth to enable a fully labeled configuration.

 ## Authentication snippet